delventhalz/zacis.me/README.md

 This is the source code for my portfolio site, [zacis.me](https://zacis.me).
-It is built with HTML, CSS, and JavaScript, [Preact](https://preactjs.com/) for the dynamic project gallery and [html2canvas](https://html2canvas.hertzen.com/) for the mirror effect.
+It is built with HTML, CSS, and JavaScript, [Preact](https://preactjs.com/) for the dynamic project gallery, and [html2canvas](https://html2canvas.hertzen.com/) for the funhouse mirror effect.
 That's about it.
 There is no build step.
 The files in [public/](./public) are served as is.

 Why so simple?

-Every new tool you add to a project introduces new complexity.
-This is true of all code of course.
-Unneeded elements, whether ours or someone else's, constantly threaten to corrupt formerly pristine projects.
-So even though on a large team I am often the strongest advocate for sophisticated frameworks, strict types and testing, and robust build pipelines, when you don't need it my preference is to keep it simple.
+Every tool you add to a project introduces complexity.
+This is true of all code of course, whether yours or someone else's.
+I think every addition to a project should be useful enough to justify the complexity it adds.
+On a large team, I am often the strongest advocate for sophisticated frameworks, robust build pipelines, and strict types and testing, but when you don't need it, don't use it.

 Static files also happen to be both incredibly fast and transparent for anyone who goes snooping in their browser's developer tools.
 Two big selling points for